iuni-cadre/BetaDemo/_episodes/03-visualization.md

 ---
-title: "Demo02: Networks and visualizations (Silva)"
+title: "Demo02: Networks, visualizations and reproducibility (Xiaoran)"
-teaching: 30
+teaching: 15
 exercises: 0
 questions:
 - "How can you build networks from query results and visualize them"